HL7NZ/nes-ig/input/pagecontent/enrolmentNomination.md

 ####  Enrolment Nomination Response processing steps:
-1. The PMS sends an HL7v2.0  ADT^28 ACK message to the Messaging Hub indicating if the enrolment nomination request has been accepted or not
+1. The PMS sends an HL7v2.0  ADT^28 ACK message to the HealthLink AIR Broker indicating if the enrolment nomination request has been accepted or not
-2. The Messaging Hub creates a bundle containing an OperationOutcome with an appropriateHL7  Result Code and sends it to the NES $process-message endpoint.
+2. The Messaging Hub creates a bundle containing an OperationOutcome with an appropriateHL7  Result Code and sends it to the NES *$process-message* endpoint.
 3. NES returns a synchronous 200 response to the Messaging Hub.

 #### Responses Codes